 RECOMMENDATIONS AFTER LASER TATTOO REMOVAL PROCEDURE

-- Avoid saunas, steam baths, hot baths, and intense physical exertion for at least 48 hours after the procedure or until the inflammatory skin reaction subsides completely.
+- Use care and regenerative products recommended by a specialist to support the skin's natural renewal processes, - Avoid saunas, steam baths, hot baths, and intense physical exertion for at least 72 hours after the procedure (or until the inflammatory reaction subsides),

-- Refrain from using self-tanners and tanning treatments until the skin is fully regenerated.
+- Avoid using self-tanners and tanning procedures until the skin is fully regenerated,